alcharra/product-info-scraper/README.md

 # Product Info Scraper and Exporter

 ## Overview

-This project contains two scripts (`index.py` and `export.py`) that work together to scrape product information from specific e-commerce websites, save the details in a JSON file, and export the collected data into an HTML report.
+This project contains a script (`main.py`) that scrapes product information from specific e-commerce websites, saves the details in a JSON file, and exports the collected data into an HTML report.
 The supported websites are IKEA, Elgiganten, and Trademax.

 ### Features

-- **Scrape Product Information**: Extracts product details such as name, price (in SEK and GBP), and image URL.
+- **Scrape Product Information**: Extracts product details such as name, price (in original and target currencies), and image URL.
-- **Save Data**: Stores the scraped data in a structured JSON file categorized by product types.
+- **Save Data**: Stores the scraped data in a structured JSON file categorised by product types.
-- **Export Data**: Generates an HTML report summarizing the collected product information.
+- **Export Data**: Generates an HTML report summarising the collected product information.

 ## Supported Websites